billybrewster/blog/content/running/northerntraverse2023.md

 A full sleep cycle is around 90 minutes and in a normal night most people have multiple of them.
 Trying to hit that in a race however is difficult if not impossible.

 Whatever Lizzie’s strategy it had obviously worked for her.
-I checked the tracker not and saw that she had put the hammer down after leaving and opened up a gap to Nikki.
+I checked the tracker and saw that she had put the hammer down after leaving and opened up a gap to Nikki.
 She was also quickly catching another group of runners in front of her.

 At this point I calculated I was around 35 minutes behind her (Nikki).